risha002/Perf1/let_const_var.md

 # JavaScript Variable Declarations: let, const, and var
 ## Differences between let, const, and var
 # 1. var
-- **Global or Function Scoped:** variables declared with var are global or functional scoped, meaning the scope is global when var variable is declared outside a function or scope is function when it is declared within a function.
+- **Global or Function Scoped:** var variables are either global or funtional scoped, which means that when they are declared outside of a function, their scope is global, and when they ay declared inside a function, their scope is function.
 - example: [global-function-scope-example](https://www.freecodecamp.org/news/scope-in-javascript-global-vs-local-vs-block-scope/)
 ```ruby
 #variables declared in global scope